 Oscillometry:

-During oscillometry the respiratory ststem is stimulated with external pressure that oscillates faster than the normal breathing rate.
-This allows to measure the flow generated by the stimulus from flow generated by the respiratory muscle
+During an oscillometry measurement, the respiratory system is stimulated with external pressure that oscillates faster than the normal breathing rate.
+This allows the flow generated by the stimulus to be measured and separated from the flow generated by the respiratory muscles.

-The “speed” of an oscillation is measured in Hz that is the numer of times pressure oscillates in a second.
+The “speed” of an oscillation is measured in Hz that is the number of times pressure/flow oscillates in a second.

-Slower oscillations are the most informative since they travel longer into the airways and can reach small airways.
+Slower oscillations (i.e. 8 Hz in preschoolers and 5 Hz in the remaining age range) are the most informative since they travel longer into the airways and can reach small airways.

 For each respiratory segment, resistance is a measurement of its degree of obstruction.
 The tracheobronchial tree is a complex branching structure of respiratory segments and respiratory resistance measured by oscillometry is the result of the combination of the resistances of all the stimulated segments.
-This complex structure makes Resistance more sensitive to the degree of obstruction of larger airways and is influenced by heterogeneous distribution of resistances and reactances across the airway tree.
+This complex structure makes Resistance more sensitive to central airways pathology but less sensitive to peripheral changes and influenced by heterogeneous distribution of resistances and reactances across the airway tree1.

 Rrs is increased in clinical situations such as:

-- in presence of excessive mucous or mucous plugging
+• in presence of excessive mucus production or mucous plugging

-- other causes of airway narrowing or obstruction1
+• other causes of airway narrowing or obstruction2

 Xrs – Respiratory Reactance